4-wave/photo-gallery-service/LILLYSPLAN.md

 1. Generate 10M records and load the data in less than 1 hour

-- wrote seeding scripts for POSTgres and
+- wrote seeding scripts for POSTgres and CouchDB
+- learn promises to seed all tables at once; should I promisify my seeding functions?
+- generate unique records for Postgres
+- indexing my database
+- write better queries
+- include execution stats in my couchdb VIEWS

 2. Performance tuning and optimize my DBMS